 There are separate rules for service of process on corporations, partnerships and the government.

-- Corporations and partnerships: Generally, the summons and complaint must be served on the registered agent representing the corporation or partnership or on an officer of the corporation or partnership.
+- Corporations and partnerships: Generally, the summons and complaint must be served on the registered agent representing the corporation or organization or on an officer of the corporation.

 - Government and government agencies: Depending on the type of lawsuit that a person files.
 If someone thinks they need to file their lawsuit against the government or a government agency, they should talk to an attorney.